 Lucas is one of Canada’s busiest early music performers.
-After sixteen years of experience performing as a lutenist with ensembles in Canada, the USA, and Europe, he made the decision to broaden his musical career by training as a choral conductor.
-He completed his M.Mus in choral conducting at the University of Toronto with Dr. Hilary Apfelstadt, funded by a prestigious SSHRC research grant not often awarded to those in performance degrees at the Masters level.
-Lucas has been a guest music director with the Pacific Baroque Orchestra, the Ohio State University Opera program, Vox Angelica, and Les Voix Baroques, and the Toronto Consort.
+After 16 years performing as a lutenist with ensembles in Canada, the USA, and Europe, he made the decision to broaden his musical career by training as a choral conductor.
+He completed his M.Mus in choral conducting at the University of Toronto with Dr. Hilary Apfelstadt, funded by a prestigious SSHRC research grant not often awarded to those in performance degrees at the master's level.
+Lucas has been a guest music director with the Pacific Baroque Orchestra, the Ohio State University Opera program, Vox Angelica, Les Voix Baroques, and the Toronto Consort.

 To contact Lucas, please send an email to email@example.com.